 The Tuscarora tree is recommended for urban planting, and is generally less cold tolerant than other crape myrtle varieties.
 Plant this specimen or street tree in full sun in well drained soil.
 The tree shape will grow to the space you plant it in.
 It is fairly drought tolerant.

-It is resistant to powdery mildew but the addition of slow release fertilizer will help protect from other diseases such as leaf spotting.
+It is resistant to powdery mildew but the addition of slow release fertilizer will help protect from other diseases such as leaf spotting on the green foliage.
 Fertilize in early spring at the top of the root ball.
 Not picky on soil type.
-Grow this as a shrub or small tree until it reaches maturity.
+Grow this as a large shrub or small tree until it reaches maturity.

 Lagerstroemia x ‘Tuscarora’